ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image features a woman sitting in what appears to be a modest indoor setting.
-She is centered in the frame, wearing a white headscarf and shawl with a polka-dotted headband underneath.
-Her hands are gently clasped on her lap.
+The image shows a woman sitting indoors with a calm and composed expression.
+She is wearing a white textured shawl draped over her shoulders and a headscarf with a dark pattern around her head underneath.
+Her hands are folded lightly in her lap, and she is wearing a ring on one of her fingers.

-In the background, there is a blue wooden shelf containing various household items such as jars, containers, and kitchenware.
-The left side of the image shows part of a table covered with a floral tablecloth and some fabric or clothes.
-The right background is quite dark, providing a stark contrast that highlights the woman in the foreground.
+In the background, there is a blue shelf filled with various household items such as glass jars, containers, and a tea set.
+The area looks like a modest kitchen or living space with some patterned cloth covering surfaces.

 There is no visible text in the image.

-The photograph seems to convey a personal or community-focused story, fitting for an annual development report, possibly highlighting individual or local livelihoods.
+This image has a warm and personal feel, capturing the essence of everyday life, likely highlighting the woman’s role or story as part of the annual development report.
+The lighting is soft, illuminating the subject well against a darker backdrop.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p77_img1.jpeg)